torvalds/linux/Documentation/media/uapi/dvb/fe-get-info.rst

 used to identify kernel devices compatible with this specification and to obtain information about driver and hardware capabilities.
 The ioctl takes a pointer to dvb_frontend_info which is filled by the driver.
-When the driver is not compatible with this specification the ioctl returns an error.
+When the driver is yest compatible with this specification the ioctl returns an error.